DesignisOrion/DevBoy-IDE/README.md

 # DevBoy IDE

-DevBoy IDE is an integrated development environment for Python that is designed for python beginners to advance.
+DevBoy IDE is an integrated development environment for Python that is designed for python developers.
-Included the executable file which is available for download.
 Enjoy!

 ## Usage